FridaWikell/frisa-booking/README.md

 | Link to Instagram | When the Instagram icon is clicked at, the user gets directed to Instagram which opens in a new tab | Click at the Instagram icon | The user got directed to Instagram which opens in a new tab | Pass |
 | Link to Pinterest | When the Pinterest icon is clicked at, the user gets directed to Pinterest which opens in a new tab | Click at the Pinterest icon | The user got directed to Pinterest which opens in a new tab | Pass |

+### Bugs

+During the testing several bugs have been discovered.
+No bugs were left unfixed.

+When the html validation of all pages were completed, it summed up to 95 error.
+This high amount of errors were caused by repeated errors.
+The most common error was that the button element had prohibited child element.
+Both divs and h6 elements were child to buttons.
+This was corrected before the final version was deployed.

+Another validation error that occured at several places were that "hx not allowed on element form".
+This was solved by adding "data-" in front of the hx.

+A third validation error that was recurring through the different pages was that form action was left empty.
+This was solved by deleting form action since it wasn't used.

+When the PEP8 validation of the Python code was made, 39 errors occured.
+Most of them were one of following:
+- trailing whitespace
+- line too long
+- blank line contains whitespace

+After the first Lighthouse test, the SEO was 90.
+To enhance this, meta tags with description and keywords were added.
+This increased the score to 100.

 ## Technologies Used